 5D Smiles Dental Implant Center

 Dental implant surgery at 5D Smiles in Downey, CA is performed under IV sedation, so you feel nothing during the procedure.
-Post-op pain runs a 3 to 4 out of 10 on Day 1, controlled with ibuprofen and Tylenol.
-About 60% of patients never fill the narcotic prescription.
-Most are back at a desk job within 48 hours.
+For a single implant, post-op pain runs a 3 to 4 out of 10 on Day 1, much like a single tooth extraction, and is controlled with ibuprofen and Tylenol.
+About 60% of patients never fill the narcotic prescription, and most are back at a desk job within 48 hours.

 Are Dental Implants Painful?

-Day 1 is usually a 3–4 out of 10.
-60% of our patients never fill the narcotic prescription.
-The honest pain picture, day by day.
+Less than people fear.
+Day 1 is usually a 3 to 4 out of 10, and 60% of my patients never fill the narcotic.

 Dr. Henry Qiu, DDS